moulin-louis/ft_ssl_md5/RULES.md

     - try open it as a file -> MD5(file name) = hash
 - flag are applied before a -p or a file and reset after
 - once we found a file, everything after is a file
-- -r doesnt apply to -p
+- -r doesn't apply to -p